 Even if you are not riding, if your soles are not grippy or if your shoes are not waterproof… One important thing that you should always keep in mind is that proper footwear when riding, uphill or downhill, will only allow your feet to be safe on possible tricky and winding trails.

-How to find that perfect pair of mountain biking shoes?
+How to find that perfect pair of the best mountain biking shoes?

 I agree that aesthetics play a big role when choosing the perfect pair.
 However, you have to think way over that, for real.
 You should mostly look at fit, comfort and all-over specs.
 After all, my main advice to you is that every single one of your rides should be comfortable, and that is just when footwear comes in.